Payload Operations and Integration Center: Marshall GC (GC)

 The Marshall GC (Marshall Ground Control) is responsible for troubleshooting ground system issues as the ground system expert.
 Marshall GC leads troubleshooting of real time commanding, telemetry, communication, and facility issues.

 Other duties that Marshall GC perform are coordinating payload video restrictions, space-to-ground enablement, space-to-ground restrictions, and ground system maintenance.
 If payload developers have any ground system issues, Marshall GC is the real time coordinator to resolve such issues.

 As the ground system expert, Marshall GC is the HOSC interface for Backup Control Center (BCC) operations.

 Timeline Change Officer (TCO)

 The Timeline Change Officer (TCO) serves as the real-time expert on all NASA payload planning-related information for the International Space Station.
 Coordinating with NASA control centers, International Partners, and NASA Payload Developers, the TCO bridges the gap between long range planning and execution of the plan on board by the crew.
-The TCO team supports real-time operations seven days a week, twenty-four hours per day; in addition, short term planning operations are supported five days a week, eight hours per day.
+The TCO team supports real-time operations five days a week, sixteen hours per day; in addition, short term planning operations are supported five days a week, eight hours per day.

+Artemis Payload Operations

+With NASA's transition to the Artemis program, POIC expanded its mission to support science payload operations beyond low Earth orbit, including aboard the Orion spacecraft, the Human Landing System (HLS), and other Artemis programs.
+To support this mission, POIC established a dedicated Artemis flight control team (FCT) operating alongside the existing ISS team.

+The Artemis payload operations team is led by the Payload Operations Director (POD) and includes specialized console positions designed for the unique operational characteristics of deep space crewed missions, including extended communication delays, constrained crew schedules, and multi-vehicle mission profiles.
+Artemis FCT positions draw from ISS operational heritage but are restructured and renamed to reflect the distinct demands of Artemis mission phases.

+Payload Operations Director (POD)

+The POD retains the same authority in Artemis operations as in ISS operations, serving as the primary interface to the Artemis Flight Director at Johnson Space Center (JSC).